Police-Data-Accessibility-Project/caasi-help-desk/README.md

 ## Navigating this repository
 Each folder represents a community question.
 Start with any folder's README and explore from there.

-# First-time volunteers
+# First-time contributors

 ## Orientation (10–20 minutes)
 Here are some things to check out / understand before you get started:
 1. To learn more about PDAP, [start here](https://pdap.io/).
 Try out the search function!
 See what it's like to make a request!
 2. Familiarize yourself with the [terms we use](https://docs.pdap.io/activities/terms-and-definitions) and look at some [examples of different record types](https://docs.pdap.io/activities/data-dictionaries/record-types-taxonomy).
 3. Sign up as a volunteer at PDAP [with our docs](https://docs.pdap.io/activities/contribute).
-4. Look at some open requests [using this project](https://github.com/orgs/Police-Data-Accessibility-Project/projects/26/views/1).
+4. Look at the Projects associated with this repository, especially the CAASI one using the links at the top.
 5. Poke around this repository to see some past student work.

 ## Get started (1–2 hours)